realrushen/async-console-game/README.md

 ## How to Install and Run

-Make shure you have installed [Python 3.9](https://www.python.org/downloads/release/python-390/)
+Make sure you have installed [Python 3.9](https://www.python.org/downloads/release/python-390/)

 1. Clone repository.